Fear & Greed Index

 50–74 GreedConstructive tape.
 The default range during sustained uptrends.
 Less informative on its own — context dominates.

 75–100 Extreme greedCrowded long.
 Has fired around April and November 2021, March 2024 pre-halving, and shorter post-ETF windows.
-Forward-return cluster below shows the negative skew on the 90-day horizon.
+The forward-return cluster below shows that, in this record, the 90-day median after Extreme Greed has actually been positive — the regime persists rather than topping on contact.

-Reading every cycle anchor since the index launched surfaces the regime-shift pattern.
-The 2021 cycle-top window printed sustained Extreme Greed for weeks around both peaks; the 2022 stress window dragged the reading into the single digits twice; the 2024 pre-halving high cleared 90 in early March.
+Reading the index at each cycle anchor surfaces the regime-shift pattern.
+The 2021 cycle-top window printed sustained Extreme Greed for weeks around both peaks; the 2022 stress window dragged the reading into single digits twice; the 2024 pre-halving high reached 90 in early March.
 Prices are our own daily closes; the regime label is the canonical 0–25–50–75 split.

 DateEventClose (USD)F&G · regime